 Mode of instruction

-The course is structured as 3 blocks of 3 interactive lectures, followed by a seminar in which students discuss musical case-studies.
-The seminars will build on the preceding lectures, literature study and assignments.
+The course is structured as one introductory lesson, followed by 3 thematic blocks of 3 interactive lectures.
+Two additional seminars will build on the preceding lectures, literature study and assignments.

 Assessment and weighing

 The grading of the course is based on participation, personal and collaborative work.
 Full attendance is a requirement in order to receive the credits for the course.